ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : unit = ()
 ```

-Here are the side effects which happens in the second line:
+Here are the side effects that occur in the second line:
 1. Display the contents of the reference `text` on standard output
 1. Update the contents of the reference  `text`
 1. Display the contents of the reference `text` on standard output